nomad-coe/nomad/docs/howto/customization/basics.md

 ### Base sections

-Here is a simple schema with two *specialization* of the same *abstract* section
+Here is a simple schema package with two *specialization* of the same *abstract* section
 definition:
 ```yaml
 definitions: